MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2b.md

 ## Prepare environment

 Before you deploy AKS on Azure Stack HCI, there are a few steps required to prepare your host, including downloading the latest PowerShell packages and modules along with cleanup of any existing artifacts to ensure you're starting clean.
-First, install prerequisite Powershell packages and modules:
+First, install prerequisite PowerShell packages and modules:

 1. Run the following PowerShell command as administrator, accepting any prompts: